dotnet/csharplang/proposals/required-members.md

 ### `new()` constraint

 A type with a parameterless constructor that advertises a _contract_ is not allowed to be substituted for a type parameter constrained to `new()`, as there is no way for the generic instantiation to ensure that the requirements are satisfied.

 ## Open Questions

 ### Syntax questions

-* Is `init` the right word?
+* Is `init` the right word? `init` as a postfix modifier on the constructor might interfere if we ever want to reuse it for factories and also enable `init` methods with a prefix modifier.
 Other possibilities:
     * `set`
 * Is `required` the right modifier for specifying that all members are initialized?
 Others suggested:
     * `default`